 - 1. Election of officers, chairpersons and members of the Board Committees and Lead Independent Director of the Company - 2.
 Designation and approval of depository banks, authorized signatories and limits for corporate transactions of the Company with the depository banks - 3.
-Promotion of Ms. Estrella M. Tamayo, Finance Operations Group Manager, to Assistant Vice President and Finance Operations Group Manager effective August 1, 2021 - 4.
-Appropriation of the retained earnings of the Company for new Company projects - 5.
-Amendment of the Company's Retirement Plan - 6.
-Confirmation of the appointment of Mr. Heinrici D. Legaspi as Chief Audit Executive effective January 1, 2022 - 7.
-Approval of the Amendments to the General Board Resolution of the Company - 8.
-Approval of the material related party transactions of the Company for 2022 - 9.
-Approval of the audited separate and consolidated financial statements of the Company for 2021 - 10.
-Approval of the 2022 Budget - 11.Election of Justice Martin S. Villarama, Jr. (Ret.) as Independent Director to serve the unexpired term of the late Justice Minita V. Chico-Nazario (Ret.) - 12.Declaration of regular and special dividends to holders of common shares of the Company. - 13.Approval of the SEC Form 17-Q (Quarterly Reports) of the Company for 2021. - 14.Approval of the recommendation of the Audit and Risk Oversight Committee to appoint R. G. Manabat & Co. as External Auditor of the Company for fiscal Year 2022 - 15.
-Approval of the recommendation of the Corporate Governance Committee to present the nominees for Directors of the Company for election by the stockholders during the Regular Stockholders' Meeting to be held on May 26, 2022 - 16.Approval of the authority of the Compliance Officer to accomplish and submit the Company's 2021 SEC Form Integrated Annual Corporate Governance Report (I-ACGR) - 17.Approval of the Schedule and Agenda of the 2022 Regular Stockholders' Meeting - 18.
-Approval of SEC Form 17-Q (Quarterly Report) of the Company for the 1st Quarter of 2022.
+Promotion of Mr. Emmanuel B. Macalalag, General Manager, from Vice President to Senior Vice President - 4.
+Approval of the Amendments to the General Board Resolution of the Company - 5.
+Approval of the material related party transactions of the Company for 2023 - 6.
+Approval of the audited separate and consolidated financial statements of the Company for 2022 - 7.
+Approval of the 2023 Budget - 8.
+Declaration of regular and special dividends to holders of common shares of the Company - 9.
+Approval of the SEC Form 17-Q (Quarterly Reports) of the Company for 2022 - 10.Approval of the recommendation of the Audit and Risk Oversight Committee to appoint R. G. Manabat & Co. as External Auditor of the Company for fiscal Year 2023 - 11.
+Approval of the recommendation of the Corporate Governance Committee to present the nominees for Directors of the Company for election by the stockholders during the Regular Stockholders' Meeting to be held on May 25, 2023 - 12.
+Approval of the authority to the Compliance Officer to accomplish and submit the Company's 2022 SEC Form Integrated Annual Corporate Governance Report (I-ACGR) - 13.
+Approval of the Schedule and Agenda of the 2023 Regular Stockholders' Meeting; and - 14.
+Approval of SEC Form 17-Q (Quarterly Report) of the Company for the $1^{\rm st}$ Quarter of 2023 sapx045 2023-05-25 02:34:30 PM Ginebra San Miguel Inc. PROXY VOTING MODULE Stockholders' Meeting Vote Canvassing Results